reagan-ragsdale/Stl-Bet/README.md

 Things to do moving forward:
 Create develop branch --
 Set up postgress database --
-Imporove speed of api calls and getting and putting in database
+Imporove speed of api calls and getting and putting in database --

+Things to accomplish over break:
+Automate loading stats into database daily
+Set up team stats
+Make mobile view and responsive layouts